edoardottt/csprecon/README.md

 echo targets.txt | csprecon
 ```

-Grab all possible results belonging to a specific target from a list of domains (protocols needed!)
+Grab all possible results belonging to a specific target(s) from a list of domains (protocols needed!)
 ```bash
 echo targets.txt | csprecon -d google.com
 ```